 The Year 7 Health Check (Y7HC) survey is part of the ACT Government’s commitment to improving the health of young people.

-Public consultation on the proposed model of the Y7HC took place from 27 February to 3 April 2019 through the YourSay online consultation website.
-More information on the consultation findings and the outcome statement can be found through the links below.
+Public consultation on the proposed model of the Y7HC survey took place from 27 February to 3 April 2019 through the YourSay online consultation website.
+More information on the consultation findings and the outcome statement can be found through the links below:

-View the Y7HC pilot findings to find out more about the results of the pilot.
+View the Y7HC survey pilot findings to find out more about the results of the pilot.

-For more information about the Y7HC survey, please email the project team on Y7HC@act.gov.au.
+For more information about the Y7HC survey, please email the project team at Y7HC@act.gov.au.